chrisrzhou/RShiny-EC2Bootstrap/README.md

     - Click `Next: Tag Instance`
     - Click `Next Configure Security Group`
 - When we arrive to `Configure Security Group`, we will need to add a few more security groups to open our EC2 instance to the world when we later build applications with Shiny.
 - Add the following rules using the `Add Rule` buttons.
 This registers and opens the ports `3838` and `80` that Shiny will use later.
+By default, Shiny will listen on the `3838` port, but keeping the default HTTP listening port `80` open is always a useful option (In the [Install Shiny Server](#install-shiny-server) section, we go through changing the `shiny-server` configurations to listen on the default `80` port, which removes the need to specify a port number in your URL).

     ![alt Amazon Machine Image](https://s3-us-west-1.amazonaws.com/chrisrzhou/github/images/rshiny-ec2bootstrap/aws_ec2_configure_security_groups_complete.png)